 Much has been written and published on Direct Field Acoustic Noise (DFAN) testing of space hardware.
-Significant advances in loudspeaker and digital control technology, meanwhile, have also led to more DFAN testing as an alternative to traditional reverberation chamber qualification testing.
+Meanwhile, significant advances in loudspeaker and digital control technology have also led to more DFAN testing as an alternative to traditional reverberation chamber qualification testing.

 Let’s put everything back together and see where we came from and where we are today.